citizenfx/fivem-docs/content/docs/scripting-manual/working-with-events/triggering-events.md

 #### Triggering latent server events
 Latent events should be used when needing to transfer a large amount of data from client -> server, as latent events **do not** block the entire network channel, unlike `TriggerServerEvent`.

-Latent events take an extra paramater 'bps' which stands for 'bytes per second', this defines how fast it should send data to the server.
+Latent events take an extra parameter 'bps' which stands for 'bytes per second', this defines how fast it should send data to the server.
 If 'bps' is set to -1 or 0 - default bps of 25000 will be applied.

 **Lua**
 ```lua